htaschne/investigating-the-snake/README.md

 So the experiment consists in implementing the same algorithm in C and Python and comparing the time each of them takes with the time the Python version which calls C takes.

 ## Setup
 For the test I've used a costly function which generates the [number of divisors of highly composite odd numbers](https://oeis.org/A053640) up until ```100000```.
-It's not an optimized on purpose.
+It's not optimized on purpose.

 ## Benchmarking
 I've used the ```time``` program to measure the time each program takes.
 The results I've found are in the ```benchmark_``` files.